-On October 25, 2006 in conjunction with the issuance of the debentures, we also issued (1) five year Series A warrants to purchase an aggregate of 2,420,357 shares of common stock at an initial exercise price of \$0.35 per share, (2) one year Series B warrants to purchase 2,420,357 shares of common stock at an initial exercise price of \$0.385 per share, (3) two year Series C warrants to purchase an aggregate of 4,840,714 shares of common stock at an initial exercise price of \$0.35 per share, (4) six year Series D warrants to purchase 2,420,357 shares of common stock at an initial exercise price of \$0.35 per share, (4) six year Series D warrants to purchase 2,420,357 shares of common stock have an initial exercise price of \$0.35 per share, which become exercisable on a pro-rata basis only upon the exercise of the Series C warrants, and (5) six year Series E warrants to purchase 2,420,357 shares of common stock with an initial exercise D warrants, become exercisable on a pro-rata basis only upon the exercise of \$0.385 per share, which similar to the Series D warrants, become exercisable on a pro-rata basis only upon the exercise of \$0.385 per share.
+On October 25, 2006 in conjunction with the issuance of the debentures, we also issued (1) five year Series A warrants to purchase an aggregate of 2,420,357 shares of common stock at an initial exercise price of \$0.35 per share, (2) one year Series B warrants to purchase 2,420,357 shares of common stock at an initial exercise price of \$0.385 per share, (3) two year Series C warrants to purchase an aggregate of 4,840,714 shares of common stock at an initial exercise price of \$0.35 per share, (4) six year Series D warrants to purchase 2,420,357 shares of common stock have an initial exercise price of \$0.35 per share, which become exercisable on a pro-rata basis only upon the exercise of the Series C warrants, and (5) six year Series E warrants to purchase 2,420,357 shares of common stock with an initial exercise price of \$0.385 per share, which similar to the Series D warrants, become exercisable on a pro-rata basis only upon the exercise of the Series C warrants.
 The initial exercise prices for each warrant are adjustable pursuant to a full ratchet anti-dilution provision and upon the occurrence of a stock split or a related event.